- the alternative guide to Spain

 and the churches of San Roman, Santa Leocadia and Santo Tomé.

 of Moorish Spain.
-San Roman church, Toledo, where classic Mozarabic
+San Roman church, Toledo, where medieval Mozarabic

 frescoes depict Christian iconography beneath Arabic